(CNN) — Fireworks are fantastic and human endeavor has its place, but sometimes Mother Nature outshines any performance we can produce.

 The Swift-Tuttle is the largest known object, roughly six miles in diameter, to make repeated passes near Earth.

 Best viewed in clear, predawn skies sometime after the first week in August, catch the show during a camping trip into the Colorado back country or any wide open space far from the lights of the city.
-Unfortunately, watchers will face a challenge this summer from the waning gibbous moon.

 Locals call it The Smoke That Thunders, but it's widely known as Victoria Falls.
 Located in Zambia and Zimbabwe, it is a breathtaking sight.